Davospike/segpSPA/The_Process/SystemImplementation.md

 From this point out, we all pushed to our respective branches, and generally practiced merging into master.

-Our final branch structure did not deviate too much from this, however, we needed to implement a **dev** branch.
+Our final branch structure did not deviate too much from this.
+Initially, we did not have a **dev** branch, but soon enough we created one.
 The reason for this, was that we wanted to have a separate branch in which we could implement tests that would mimic tests conducted by professional teams, just before deployment to live servers.
-This became our master branch.

 We then agreed on a general workflow, which was formulated in Teams chats.
 This workflow looked like: